telavivmakers/currentcost-collectd/README.md

     </Plugin>
     ```

+2. Configure the rrdtool plugin (WIP).

-3. View the graphs using your favorite collectd viewer.
+3. View the graphs using your favorite collectd data viewer.

 4. Profit! (from better controlling your electricity usage.)